 One of the best parts of a good salad is the dressing.
 Good dressings introduce flavors that complement the ingredients without overpowering a salad.
-A staple on our menu, The Factory Salad has always been served with a Lemon Citronette dressing—until last year, when chef Ray introduced two new dressings: Buttermilk-Herb and Burnt Honey Sweet Potato.
+A staple on our menu, The Factory Salad has always been served with a Lemon Citronette dressing—until last year, when we introduced two new dressings: Buttermilk-Herb and Burnt Honey Sweet Potato.

 The seasonal Burnt Honey Sweet Potato dressing combines an earthy root vegetable flavor, brightened with vinegar, and subtly sweet with caramelized honey.
 It’s also a great way to use up extra or over-cooked sweet potatoes.
 We share the recipe below for you to make at home.

 BURNT HONEY SWEET POTATO DRESSING